bisqwit/password_codecs/README.md

 The act of saving the game as a password was an art unto itself.
 Some games were particularly creative with how they did it.
 This makes it an entertaining subject of study in my opinion.
-It also provides a window into the minds and process of game development in the early console era, and is a way to document and appreciate the hard work the programmers did back in the day.
+It also provides a window into the minds and the process of game development in the early console era, and is a way to document and appreciate the hard work the programmers did back in the day.
 Sometimes it may spotlight caveats that are still applicable to developers even today.

+Personally for me, it is a way to gain closure to the hundreds of hours, that I invested in attempting to crack the passwords in my early teens;
+to close a book in a honorable and satisfying manner.

 Note: The “Research by” headers list the research that was utilized in the making of the episode.
 It is not a leaderboard of people who were